Ingrown Toenails

 Foot and ankle surgeons offer a simple treatment that involves a minor surgical procedure that can be performed in the office.
 To relieve pain, your doctor removes the ingrown nail and possibly part of the bordering tissue using a local anesthetic.
 Severe ingrown nail problems may indicate a need to remove the nail root.

 Following the procedure, most patients feel little pain and may resume normal activities the next day.
-Consult with Dr. Legel to understand his recommendations and expectations for your individual case.
+Consult with Dr. Legel and Dr. Kennedy to understand their recommendations and expectations for your individual case.

 Additional Resources: